thinkshout/thinkshout/blog/_posts/2018-09-25-$6k-raised-for-homeless.md

 header-image: /assets/images/blog/event-blog-header.jpeg
 header-image-alt: "2018 Housewarming Mini Golf"
 ---
 Over the summer, we moved ThinkShout's headquarters just across the street, up seven floors.
 [Lev wrote all about it](https://thinkshout.com/blog/2018/06/ThinkShout-is-Moving/) earlier this year; how the choice to stay in Old Town was not an obvious one.
 There are challenges that go along with being located in a neighborhood with such a high density of social services.
 Several groups have made promises to be good neighbors to businesses moving into the area.
-But Lev (and our entire team) were inspired by one organization that responded to local organizations by saying _'it’s we who intend to be good neighbors, by supporting the work you do in every way we can, from volunteering to fundraising, to showing respect for those you serve.'_
+But Lev (and our entire team) were inspired by one business that responded to local organizations by saying _'it’s we who intend to be good neighbors, by supporting the work you do in every way we can, from volunteering to fundraising, to showing respect for those you serve.'_

 It was from this sentiment that the idea to combine our housewarming party with a fundraiser was born.